SEACrowd/seacrowd.github.io/_posts/2025-05-08-seavl-phase2-launch.md

 -   November 8, 2025 - End of public contributions to Tasks 1, 2, 3, 4, and 5.

--   January 2026 - Prepare model, data, and paper release.
+-   January 2026 - Prepare models, data, and multiple paper releases.

--   February 2026 - Prepare submission to ICML 2026.
+-   February 2026 - Prepare submission to ARR February 2026.
+Publication of the project paper on the SEACrowd website and Arxiv.

 ## Join the Community!